-NOTE: Since investor-state arbitration had already been covered on GlobaLex (see Hernando Otero & Omar Garcia-Bolivar, UPDATE: International Arbitration Between Foreign Investors and Host States (Investor-State Arbitration), GlobaLex (March 2017), this article focuses on all aspects of international commercial arbitration
+NOTE: Since investor-state arbitration is covered in a separate GlobaLex article (see Hernando Otero, UPDATE: International Arbitration Between Foreign Investors and Host States (Investor-State Arbitration), GlobaLex, March/April 2022), this article focuses exclusively on international commercial arbitration between private parties.

 Table of Contents

 - 3. Subscription-Based Platforms That Focus on International Arbitration